 5. As on March 31 2017 there are no associate company or joint venture company withinthe meaning of Section 2(6) of the Act.

 Your Directors appreciate contribution made by the employees of the Company andacknowledge their hard work and dedication to ensure that the Company consistentlyperforms well and remains a leading player in the Express Industry.

-The Board of Directors wish to express their sincere appreciation and thanks to allcustomers suppliers banks financial institutions solicitors advisors Government ofIndia concerned State Governments and other authorities for their consistent support andco-operation towards contributing to the Companys success.
-We are also deeplygrateful to our shareholders for the confidence and faith that they have always placed inus.
+The Board of Directors wish to express their sincere appreciation and thanks to allcustomers suppliers banks financial institutions solicitors advisors Government ofIndia concerned State Governments and other authorities for their consistent support andco-operation towards contributing to the company's success.

 |Sharad Upasani ||Anil Khanna |